The Weekend: Friday

 The Weekend: Friday is an EP by American pop punk band Forever the Sickest Kids.
-It was released on November 17, 2009, worldwide through Universal Republic.
+It was released on November 17, 2009, through Universal Republic.
+The EP peaked at number 107 on the Billboard 200.
+It was supported by two singles for its release: "What Do You Want from Me" and "She Likes (Bittersweet Love)".

 Background

 The EP was originally intended to be a mini-LP, and was to be the first part of The Weekend series, with Saturday and Sunday following.
+Lead guitarist Marc Stewart explained that the idea was to "have a lot of music come out really quick [...] we'll be able to send out a CD with seven songs every six to nine months, or through the course of a year."
 However, as a large number of songs were written, the band decided to release a full-length self-titled album instead.
 On September 21, 2009, the group announced the release date of the EP.
 On November 13, the band streamed the entire EP on their Myspace page.

 The first single from the EP, "What Do You Want from Me", was originally released on October 30, 2009.
 A music video was later released on YouTube in late December.
 On March 19, 2010, the single was re-released for the film Diary of a Wimpy Kid, entitled "What Do You Want from Me (Diary of a Wimpy Kid Mix)".

 The second single from the EP, "She Likes (Bittersweet Love)" was released on January 14, 2010.
 In April 2010, the band had posted multiple teaser videos on their YouTube account in preparation for the release of the full music video for the song.
 The music video for the song premiered on April 19.

+The band supported British band You Me at Six on their UK tour in March 2010.
 In May and June, the band went on the Bamboozle Road Show 2010 tour.

+Composition

+Most of the songs on the EP were written about relationships, such as "Tough Love", "She Likes (Bittersweet Love)" and "Take It Slow", as told by Stewart to Alternative Press.
+The last track "What Do You Want from Me" is about thinking for yourself instead of listening to others, which Stewart said was written "during a time in our lives when everyone was trying to push us in different ways."